Political positions of Theodore Roosevelt: Income tax

 He spent years calling for income taxation, including during his run for the presidency in 1912 in his New Nationalism speech.

 Living Wage

 As a part of Roosevelt's mandate for social justice, he believed in the creation of a Living Wage.
 The living wage was a part of the platform of the Progressive Party (United States, 1912), as well as a part of Roosevelt's major speech to the Progressive party, in which he said:

 We stand for a living wage.
 Wages are subnormal if they fail to provide a living for those who devote their time and energy to industrial occupations.
 The monetary equivalent of a living wage varies according to local conditions, but must include enough to secure the elements of a normal standard of living--a standard high enough to make morality possible, to provide for education and recreation, to care for immature members of the family, to maintain the family during periods of sickness, and to permit of reasonable saving for old age.

+Roosevelt did, however, speak out against the Adamson Act affecting the wages and other conditions of railway employees; criticizing calls by the brotherhoods for legislation to raise wages "without investigation and without the exercise of that form of judgment shown by a competent commission," as he put it, and argued that President Wilson (who signed the aforementioned legislation into law) had “destroyed the principle of arbitration in the settlement of industrial disputes and put a premium on securing the settlements by threats and duress.”

+Nevertheless, Roosevelt continued to believe in living wage legislation.
+In a keynote speech as part of a 1918 campaign, Roosevelt intended (as noted by one historian) “to make the country reconsider the idea of a national minimum wage, a standard of living below which no American should fall.”